thindil/steamsky/bin/doc/MODDING.md

   rounds.
 * Optional attribute `reputation`: Minimal reputation in bases needed to buy that module from them.
 Default value is -100 (available in all bases).
 * Text between `module` tags is module description.
+The maximum length of the description is 512 characters.

 ## Ships